jerdog/auth0-blog/_posts/2017-07-25-dont-pass-on-the-new-nist-password-guidelines.markdown

 You can use the NIST guidelines to build your security policies from the ground up.
 The NIST publication offers comprehensive, actionable practices for all aspects of digital identity security including detailed threat-mitigation strategies.
 If you don't yet have a security policy at your company, or if you're looking to give it an update, then the NIST may have the answers you need for free.

-So don't ignore the NIST guidelines just because you're a private company, **the NIST guidelines can provide you with something even more powerful than policies, [credibility](http://www.networkcomputing.com/careers/do-nist-information-security-standards-matter/2143614969).**
+So don't ignore the NIST guidelines just because you're a private company, **the NIST guidelines can provide you with something even more powerful than policies: [credibility](http://www.networkcomputing.com/careers/do-nist-information-security-standards-matter/2143614969).**

-Even though the NIST only regulates federal agencies, [corporate security teams are taking advantage of their guidelines.](https://venturebeat.com/2017/04/18/new-password-guidelines-say-everything-we-thought-about-passwords-is-wrong/) Companies use the NIST standards as a baseline and work toward their suggestions.
+Even though the NIST only regulates federal agencies, [corporate security teams are taking advantage of their guidelines](https://venturebeat.com/2017/04/18/new-password-guidelines-say-everything-we-thought-about-passwords-is-wrong/).
+Companies use the NIST standards as a baseline and work toward their suggestions.
 The NIST, in turn, recognizes the importance of private-sector security by making their guidelines widely applicable.

 NIST password regulations and suggestions are well-researched and well-trusted.
 Even if you are confident in your security, nothing can beat following standards that have been independently and painstakingly vetted.